aiven/devportal/docs/products/opensearch/concepts/os-security.rst

 .. important::

-  OpenSearch Security for Aiven for Apache OpenSearch® is a limited availability feature.
+  OpenSearch Security for Aiven for Apache OpenSearch® is a limited availability (private beta) feature.
 If you're interested in trying out this feature, contact the sales team at `sales@Aiven.io <mailto:sales@Aiven.io>`_.

 OpenSearch Security is a powerful feature that enhances the security of your OpenSearch service.
 By :doc:`enabling OpenSearch Security management <../howto/enable-opensearch-security>`, you can implement fine-grained access controls, SAML authentication, and audit logging to track and analyze activities within your OpenSearch environment.